JesseRodriguezAvila/Hand_to_Emoji/README.md

 # For step 8, we did it on our personal computers because of time limitaions we could not set up the camera on google colab
 ## Step 8.) real-time detections of our hand gestures

+In this file we load the checkpoint created by the model. we then use openCV to live capture video fead and detect our hand gesture using our fine-tune TF pre-trained model